microsoft/azuredevopslabs/labs/java/sonarqube/readme.md

 In this task you will modify the MyShuttle2 build to integrate with SonarQube.

-1. In VSTS in your browser, click on Build & Release and then Builds to view your builds.
+1. In VSTS, click on **Build & Release** and then **Builds** to view your builds.
 Click on the MyShuttle2 build.
-Click on the "..." to the right of the build definition, then click the "Edit" button.
+Click on  **...** to the right of the build definition, then click Edit.

     ![Edit build definition](images/edit-builddefinition.png)

-1. Click on the Maven task.

-1. Scroll down to the Code Analysis section.
+1. Click on the Maven task and scroll down to the Code Analysis section.

-1. Check the "Run SonarQube Analysis" checkbox

-1. Configure the remaining settings as follows:
+1. Select the **Run SonarQube Analysis** option and configure the remaining settings as follows:

     | Parameter | Value | Notes |
     | --------------- | ---------------------------- | ----------------------------------------------------------- |